Home inspection checklist for buyers

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-A home inspection can take two or three hours or longer depending on the size of the property and any out buildings.
-Home inspectors will provide a written report, a contract for service and a consumer notice.
-They typically encourage buyers (or their real estate agent) to be at the inspection to discuss the findings in person and ask questions.
+Inspectors generally look at a home’s major components and systems to determine if there are any issues that require immediate attention, or that could cost you big bucks down the road.
+They typically encourage buyers (or their real estate agents) to be at the inspection to discuss the findings in person and ask questions.
 It’s best to attend the inspection yourself, if possible.